What Is Implantation Bleeding and When Does It Occur?

 The Bottom Line

-Implantation bleeding is a normal occurrence that may happen during early pregnancy.
-When the fertilized egg attaches itself to the lining of your uterus, this may cause light and short-lived bleeding for some women.
-It can occur anywhere from 10 to 14 days after conception and may last up to two days, though many women may not even notice it.
-Understanding the signs and causes of implantation bleeding can help you better understand your body and fertility.
+Implantation bleeding is a normal occurrence that may happen in early pregnancy.
+As the fertilized egg attaches to the uterine lining, it can cause light, short-lived bleeding that typically appears 10 to 14 days after conception and may last up to two days.

 How We Wrote This Article The information in this article is based on the expert advice found in trusted medical and government sources, such as the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists.
 You can find a full list of sources used for this article below.
 The content on this page should not replace professional medical advice.
 Always consult medical professionals for full diagnosis and treatment.